cakephp/docs/en/orm/query-builder.rst

 In the above example ``$mapper`` is calculating the status of an article, either published or unpublished, then it calls ``emitIntermediate`` on the ``MapReduce`` instance.
-What this functions does is basically to store the article in the list of articles labelled as either published or unpublished.
+The method stores the article in the list of articles labelled as either published or unpublished.

 The next step in the map-reduce process is to consolidate the final results.
 For each status created in the mapper, the ``$reducer`` function will be called so you can do any extra processing.
-This function will receive  the name of the ``bucket`` it needs to process as first param, the list of articles in that bucket as second parameter and again, as in the ``mapper`` function the instance of the ``MapReduce`` routine.
+This function will receive  the name of the ``bucket`` it needs to process as first parameter, the list of articles in that bucket as second parameter and again, as in the ``mapper`` function the instance of the ``MapReduce`` routine.
 In our example, we did not have to do any extra processing, so we just ``emit`` the final results::